kileymeehan/blupi/README.md

 - Public links show only what you choose to share
 - Team members need to be invited to access editable versions

-## 📱 Using BLUPE on Different Devices
+## 📱 Using Blupi on Different Devices

-BLUPE works on:
+Blupi works on:
 - Desktop computers
 - Laptops
 - Tablets
 - Mobile phones (best for viewing)

-## ✨ Making the Most of BLUPE
+## ✨ Making the Most of Blupi

 1. **Start Simple**
    - Begin with a basic customer journey